Table of Contents

 Transient episodes of depersonalization, derealization or both are common in the general population and should not be considered as pathologic.

 Depersonalization can happen after the loss of somebody, heavy drinking, or the use of recreational drugs.
 These episodes usually last hours to days and are not persistent.
 The exact prevalence of depersonalization/derealization disorder in the general population is estimated to be around 2 % with equal prevalence in both genders.

 The main risk factors for depersonalization/derealization symptoms or depersonalization/derealization disorder are the same, i.e. severe depression, or anxiety.
 Recreational drugs, alcohol use or seizure’s disorder should be excluded before attributing an episode of depersonalization to depersonalization disorder.

 After severe physical or emotional stress, depersonalization might happen as a consequence of the activation of an inhibitory hard-wired cycle in the brain.
 The aim of this defense mechanism is to lower anxiety by fostering the hyperarousal state of the patient.
 This response is the fight or flight response which is also activated when the individual perceives a threat.

-Recent studies in the pathophysiology of depersonalization and out of body experiences have shown that the posterior cortical sensory association areas, i.e. the inferior parietal lobe, the prefrontal cortex and the limbic system are the main brain regions involved.
-Stimulation of the inferior parietal lobe was shown to be sufficient to induce an out of body experience in patients with brain depth electrodes implanted for other purposes, i.e. for surgical evaluation of medically refractory epilepsy.
+Recent studies in the pathophysiology of depersonalization and clinical experiences have shown that the posterior cortical sensory association areas, i.e. the inferior parietal lobe, the prefrontal cortex and the limbic system are the main brain regions involved in the mechanism.
+Stimulation of the inferior parietal lobe was shown to be sufficient to induce an unreal experience in patients with brain depth electrodes implanted for other purposes, i.e. for surgical evaluation of medically refractory epilepsy.